 Nockmaar is the first demo from Sargeist, recorded in 1999.
-Two

-years later, it was re-released with newer versions of two of its three songs.
+Two years later, it was re-released with newer versions of two of its three songs.
 Even the expanded version is rather short.

 At this point, the project did not resemble the Sargeist that we would come to know later on.

-Compared to Haudankylmyyden Mailla, the Horna album released that
+Compared to Haudankylmyyden Mailla, the Horna album released

-sort of rawness.
+for any sort of rawness.
 It sounds fuzzy, but very non-threatening, which does not help the music.

 The songwriting is not all that spectacular.
-These tracks could be forgotten
+These tracks could be

-demos of any of the old Norwegian bands, really.
+forgotten demos of any of the old Norwegian bands, really.
 One can definitely hear a little Burzum, during the slower open-arpeggio

 section of "Swords & Fire".
 "Heralding Breath of the Pestilence" shows influence from Emperor, one of Shatraug's favourite